nickumia/web-search-dictionary/README.md

 # web-search-dictionary
 A Definition Lookup API based on Google Search Results

+Since there are a lack of Dictionary APIs, I was forced to attempt to create my own.
+I am simply supplying the source code, not a service or product.
+If you've searched as hard as the rest of us for a good Dictionary API, hopefully this can help! 😄

 ## Installation

 Currently, the project is not published on PyPI (maybe in the near future).
 To install, run the following